 Struggling to concentrate

 Generalized anxiety is treatable and you can learn how to manage your anxiety.
-The first line of treatment for generalized anxiety is Cognitive Behaviroural Therapy (CBT).
+The first line of treatment for generalized anxiety is Cognitive Behaviour Therapy (CBT).
 CBT looks at how we can start changing our thought and behavioural patterns to influence how we feel.
 Some people do require a combination of medications and CBT to overcome their symptoms of anxiety, but usually you can try CBT first then decide with your doctor if adding an anti-anxiety medication would be helpful.
-I have been utilizing cognitive behaviroural therapy for many years and have observed the benefits for many individuals.
+We may also include Accelerated Resolution Therapy (ART) to help with the anxiety.
+ART is an innovative and effective therapy for anxiety.

 Panic attacks are quite frightening when they happen to you.
 Often times people end up going to the emergency room because they believe they are having a heart attack.
 When people are not experiencing a panic attack they tend to worry about when the next attack is coming and start to avoid people and situations where the panic attack occurred.